lab-cosmo/librascal/scripts/README.md

 # Rascal Scripts

 This folder contains some utility scripts used by active developers of the library.
-They are meant for development purposes only.
+They are meant for development and testing purposes to e.g. generate reference data.

 ## generate_*.py